CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: PRELIMINARIES

 then $\mathcal{S}(t)$ is forward invariant and we call it \textit{safe set} \cite{lindemann_control_2019}.

 When the admissible control set $\mathcal{U}$ can be expressed through linear constraints, the CBF condition \cref{eq:cbf_constr} can be leveraged to construct a QP-based safety filter \cite{ames_control_2014}.
-Given the current state $\mathrm{x}$ and a nominal (reference) input $\mathrm{u}_{ref}$, the CBF-QP provides a safe control $\mathrm{u}^*$ by solving the following optimization problem:
+Given the current state $\mathrm{x}$ and a nominal input $\mathrm{u}_{\text{nom}}$, provided that the QP is feasible, the CBF-QP returns the admissible control $\mathrm{u}^*$ closest to $\mathrm{u}_{\text{nom}}$ that satisfies the CBF constraint:

 where $L_{f}h(\mathrm{x}, t)$ and $L_{g}h(\mathrm{x}, t)$ are the Lie derivatives with respect to $f(\mathrm{x})$ and $g(\mathrm{x})$, respectively.